 Why are cyber insurance premiums rising?

-As the risks for policyholders have increased, insurance providers have had to rethink their business models and select customers more carefully, which has resulted in higher insurance rates.
-Data shows that 90% of organisations that bought cyber insurance through London’s marketplace in early 2021 experienced an increase in pricing.
-By the end of the fourth quarter, that percentage had risen to 98%.
+As the risks for policyholders have increased, insurance providers have had to rethink their business models and select customers more carefully, which has resulted in rising premiums.
+Globally, cyber insurance prices have increased markedly and the UK cyber insurance market is expanding at a steady rate to meet demand.

-It’s never been more important to safeguard your company from financial losses and business interruptions.
-By investing in risk mitigation and advanced cybersecurity solutions, you can potentially lower the cost of your cyber insurance policy.
+It’s never been more important to protect your business from financial losses and business interruptions.
+While cyber insurance cover is essential, there are steps you can take to lower the cost.
+By investing in risk mitigation, advanced network security, and advanced security solutions, you can potentially lower the cost of your cyber liability insurance policy.

 Tips to reduce your cyber insurance premium